Sign In / Sign Out

 To learn more about these opportunities for involvement at ASU, visit our graduate student organizations page.

-Join the Graduate College and its SHADES cross-cultural graduate student peer mentoring project and the HUES LGBTQ+ mentoring project for our monthly mentoring mixer.
+Join the Graduate College and its SHADES cross-cultural graduate student peer mentoring project and the HUES LGBTQ+ mentoring project for our monthly social mixers and workshops.
 Whether you are already a member of SHADES or HUES or are interested in learning more about these programs, this is an opportunity to ask questions, learn about the program structures and supports, meet potential mentoring partnership matches, and become a part of these two exciting mentoring opportunities!

 SHADES cross-cultural mentoring project is open exclusively to new or currently-enrolled graduate students and post-doctoral scholars, and specifically is designed to create and enhance community around cultural similarities, differences and experience.
 The HUES LGBTQ+ mentoring project is open to undergraduate, graduate, and post-doc scholars; faculty and staff may join the project as mentors.